 Ticketing information for Yeovil Town's League Two match against Bury is now available.
 This is the opening match of the 2018-19 season, and wil be played at Gigg Lane on August 4th 2018, with a 3.00p.m. kick-off.

 There will be no tickets on sale from the Huish Park Ticket Office.
-This will be a Pay On The Day game with prices set as follows:
+However, you can purchase tickets over the internet if you want to, by heading to this page.
+There will be a small handling charge.
+Otherwise, this will be a Pay On The Day game with prices set as follows:

 Advance tickets for Yeovil Town's League Cup First Round fixture against Aston Villa are now on sale to Season Ticket Holders.
 The match takes place on Tuesday 14th August 2018, with a 7.45p.m. kick-off, with the match also being screened live on Sky Sports.
 Ticket prices are as follows:

 Adults: £12.00; Seniors and Disabled: £8.00; Under-23s: £8.00; Under-16s: £2.00

 Tickets will be available from Monday 16th July onwards on General Sale.